-- Due to their short-term liquid nature, the fair value of cash equivalents approximates carrying value. - Marketable securities at December 31, 2017 consist of U.S. Treasury bills.
-Due to their short-term maturities, the fair value of U.S. Treasury bills approximates their principal amounts.
+- Due to their short-term liquid nature, the fair value of cash equivalents approximates carrying value. - Due to their short-term maturities, the fair value of U.S. Treasury bills approximates their principal amounts.

 The Indian Tribe Trust's policy is to recognize transfers between levels of the fair value hierarchy as of the actual date of the event of change in circumstances that caused the transfer.
-There were no such transfers during the period ended December 31, 2017.
+There were no such transfers during the year ended December 31, 2018 and the period ended December 31, 2017.